 I got to thinking about what a great metaphor our skeletal system is for returning home or moving in general.

 There are lots of moving parts in bodies.
-Bodies do better when they are flexible, strong and healthy.
+Bodies well when they are flexible, strong and healthy.
 Our bodies house our spirits and require regular daily maintenance.
 They constantly need movement, feeding and watering just like our re-entry does.
-If we are flexible and take loving care of our re-entry we get wonderful healthy results.
+If we are flexible and take loving care of our Re-entry we get wonderful healthy results.

-How is our anatomy a metaphor for a successful Return Home?
+Can our anatomy be a metaphor for a successful Return Home?